Meet your

 I’ve been where you are

-I grew up in Pakistan—an endlessly curious, fiercely ambitious girl who treated every street-corner billboard like a masterclass in persuasion.
-Marketing felt like a kind of magic, so I chased it across borders: first the United States, then the United Kingdom, collecting degrees, certificates, and diplomas the way some people collect passport stamps.
+I grew up in Pakistan, an endlessly curious, fiercely ambitious girl who treated every street-corner billboard like a masterclass in persuasion.
+Marketing felt like a kind of magic, so I followed it across borders: first the United States, then the United Kingdom, collecting degrees, certificates, and diplomas the way some people collect passport stamps.

 I began as an individual contributor and carved my path upward, eventually landing in the C-suite of a cutting-edge tech company.
 Soon, I was running global go-to-market for an AI startup that rocketed from stealth to nine-figure revenue.